 That said, I find that eating out is possible with a few precautions and hacks.

-Second, it’s important to research a restaurant ahead of time, ask your server lots of questions, read reviews on the Find Me Gluten Free app, and talk to other gluten-free eaters to see where they have safely enjoyed a meal out.
+Second, it’s essential to research a restaurant ahead of time, ask your server lots of questions, read reviews on the Find Me Gluten Free app, and talk to other gluten-free eaters to see where they have safely enjoyed a meal out.

 I’ve written extensively about how to eat out safely while on a gluten-free diet in my popular ebook, The Ultimate Guide to Eating Out Gluten Free.
-I also write extensively about eating out safely in my published book, Dear Gluten, It’s Not Me, It’s You.
+I also write extensively about eating out safely in my book, Dear Gluten, It’s Not Me, It’s You.

 6. Are you allergic to gluten?